 A study of 1,977 children age 3 and older living with a residential father or father figure found that children living with married biological parents had significantly fewer externalizing and internalizing behavioral problems than children living with at least one non-biological parent.

-Mentors can’t replace a father, but they can point a child to the love of the Father.
+Mentors can’t replace a father, but they can model positive choices and point a child to the love of the God.

 3 million children are neglected or maltreated each year